Inov-8 Trailtalon 235 Fully Reviewed for Quality Review Facts

 It is an excellent feature in a trail running shoe because it not only illustrates how well the shoe handles trail terrain but it also shows that the shoe can be worn over all different kinds of underfoot conditions without worrying about debris build up.
-The three different kinds of sticky rubber compounds on the outsole also help to aid in grip and durability as well.
+The three different types of sticky rubber compounds on the outsole also help to aid in grip and durability as well.
 The heel contains the hardest rubber, helping to keep your heel stable, while the middle of the shoe features a rubber that aids in maximum traction.

 For being a trail running sneaker, the Inov-8 Trailtalon 235 is surprisingly flexible.

-Even with its different sticky rubber compounds on its outsole, it is able to flex and move freely with your feet over varying terrains.
-The downside of this is that there is more of a ground feel when it comes to jagged or sharp underfoot conditions so it may be a good idea to pick and choose where you step when you wear these out on the trail, rather than just barreling through.
+Even with its different sticky rubber compounds on its outsole, it can flex and move freely with your feet over varying terrains.
+The downside of this is that there is more of ground feel when it comes to rough or sharp underfoot conditions so it may be a good idea to pick and choose where you step when you wear these out on the trail, rather than just barreling through.

 All in all, the Inov-8 Trailtalon 235 is well-balanced for running over all different kinds of terrain.
-Thanks to the Met-Cradle system which extends across the upper, it is able to keep your foot securely in the shoe.
-However, thanks to the flexible mesh upper and larger toe area, there may be a little more toe movement on sharp cuts and steep descents.
+Thanks to the Met-Cradle system which extends across the upper, it can keep your foot securely in the shoe.
+Thanks to the flexible mesh upper and larger toe area, there may be a little more toe movement on sharp cuts and steep descents.

-These trail runners have a very small drop of 4mm.
+These trail runners have a small drop of 4mm.
 They are not meant to help support your foot during flat road-running outings but work well for trail runs.

 - Multidirectional lugs